Have you heard “nurse practitioner credentialing” over and over but are not quite sure what the heck it means?

 So that first element of credentialing, I guess you could say is your diploma or your transcript.

-But the second thing that’s just as important, maybe even more so are your boards.
+But the second thing that’s just as important, maybe even more so, is your boards.

 It may be helpful to think about each element of credentialing as an umbrella.
 Board certifications are at the national level.
 There’s nothing state-specific about board certifications.
 Everybody regardless of what state you you live in, if you’re in the US, you are taking tests that are through a particular credentialing body.
 And whether you’re in New York or California, if you are an FNP, you’re taking one of two NP exams.